 There is absolutely nothing like a big bed of dahlia flowers.
 The blooms come in many colors and sizes, giving any gardener's taste an outlet.
 When planning your bed, it's a good idea to consider what to plant with dahlias.
 Dahlia companion plants can be the perfect accents to set off the flowers but may also aid in deterring pests or even act as a decoy and sacrifice themselves to insect predators.
 There are many flowers that complement dahlia and do double duty to prevent pests.

 Dahlia Companion Plants

 Dahlias grow from tubers and produce flowers that range in size from dinner plate giants to diminutive discs.
 Dahlias are perennials and work well in a mixed perennial bed.
 Consider the huge water needs of these plants when selecting companions for dahlia.
-Plants can also grow several feet tall and nearly as wide.
+Plants can also grow several feet (0.5 to 1 m.) tall and nearly as wide.
 Lower plants should be able to tolerate some shade and taller plants can be used at the rear of the bed as an accent.

 Herbs and Flowers that Complement Dahlia